nyu-wireless/mmwsdr/Lessons for RFSoC/Lesson 3/README.md

 **Vivado License Manager**

-For making any changes to software make sure to open Vivado with root privileges as stated above.
+For making any changes to the software make sure to open Vivado with root privileges as stated above.

 * Navigate to the **Help** section in the toolbar on the top and then click on **Manage License**.
 * Now download the Xlinix license file from the email onto your local machine.